Masuria: World War II

-The Nazis believed that in future, the Masurians, as a separate non-German entity, would 'naturally' disappear in the end, while those who would cling to their "foreigness" as one Nazi report mentioned, would be deported.
+The Nazis believed that in future, the Masurians, as a separate non-German entity, would "naturally" disappear in the end, while those who would cling to their "foreignness" as one Nazi report mentioned, would be deported.
 Local Jews were considered by the Nazis to be subhuman and were to be exterminated.
 The Nazi authorities also executed Polish activists in Masuria and those who remained alive were sent to concentration camps.

 In Masuria, Germany also established and operated the Stalag I-B and Oflag 63 prisoner-of-war camps for Polish, Belgian, French, Italian, Serbian and Soviet POWs, and built the Wolf's Lair, Adolf Hitler's first Eastern Front military headquarters where the 20 July assassination attempt occurred in 1944.
-In August 1943 the Uderzeniowe Bataliony Kadrowe attacked the village of Mittenheide (Turośl) in southern Masuria.
+In August 1943, the Uderzeniowe Bataliony Kadrowe attacked the village of Mittenheide (Turośl) in southern Masuria.

 In 1943, "Związek Mazurski" was reactivated secretly by Masurian activists of the Polish Underground State in Warsaw and led by Karol Małłek.
 Związek Mazurski opposed Nazi Germany and asked Polish authorities during the war to liquidate German large landowners after the victory over Nazi Germany to help in agricultural reform and settlement of Masurian population, Masurian iconoclasts opposed to Nazi Germany requested to remove German heritage sites "regardless of their cultural value".
 Additionally a Masurian Institute was founded by Masurian activists in Radość near Warsaw in 1943.

 In the final stages of World War II, Masuria was partially devastated by the retreating German and advancing Soviet armies during the Vistula-Oder Offensive.
 During the Soviet offensive, wartime rape was especially common in the region, as well as ethnic cleansing of the remaining German population.
-Already on May 23, 1945, the Soviets granted that a Polish administration be established in the region, which aroused British and American protest.

-However, per the decisions made at the earlier Yalta Conference and the Potsdam Conference the region passed to Poland, although with a Soviet-installed communist regime, pending a final peace conference with Germany.
-Most of the population fled to Germany or was killed during or after the war, while those which stayed were subject to a "nationality verification", organised by the communist government of Poland.
-As a result, the number of native Masurians remaining in Masuria was initially relatively high, while most of the population was subsequently expelled.
-Poles from central Poland and the Polish areas annexed by the Soviet Union as well as Ukrainians expelled from southern Poland throughout the Operation Vistula, were resettled in Masuria.
+Around 75% of Germans and Masurians fled westward ahead of the advancing Red Army.